check-spelling-sandbox/onnx/docs/Operators.md

 ### <a name="Shrink"></a><a name="shrink">**Shrink**</a>

   Shrink takes one input data (Tensor<numeric>) and produces one Tensor output, having same datatype and shape with input.
-It has two attributes, lambd and bias.
-The formula of this operator is: If x < -lambd, y = x + bias;
+It has two attributes, lambda and bias.
+The formula of this operator is: If x < -lambda, y = x + bias;
-  If x > lambd, y = x - bias; Otherwise, y = 0.
+  If x > lambda, y = x - bias; Otherwise, y = 0.

 #### Version